Greendayle/VRChat-benchmark-cache/readme.md

 ## Build your world.
 Full of objects, standing on a collider:

+Shows, how world with many pickups differ between CPUs

 5800X3D average CPU frametimes: 2.21+-0.24 ms, 95 percentile: 2.50 ms, 99 percentile: 2.90 ms